c-sanders/BoostAndQtThreads/README.md

 Configuring the package.
 ------------------------

 This packge should be configured using the `configure` script that comes with it.
+One of the many configuration tasks that this `configure` script performs, is to check for a valid installation of the Qt library.
+It accomplishes this task by invoking an GNU Autoconf macro called `AX_HAVE_QT`.
+When invoked, this macro will search for an instance of the Qt make command line utility called `qmake`.
+Usually, this utility is installed within the `bin` sub-directory of the directory in which the Qt library is installed.

-At the time this script in invoked, the directory which the
+At the point in time the `configure` script in invoked, the directory which `qmake` resides in, must be present within the `PATH` environment variable.
-Qt moc command line utility resides in, must be present within the `PATH` environment variable.
-If the user who is executing the `configure` script doesn't want to alter their `PATH` environment variable proper, then they should pass an altered version of it in the command which is used to execute the `configure` script.
+If the user who is executing the `configure` script doesn't want to alter their `PATH` environment variable from how it is set within their shell environment, then they should pass an altered version of it in the command which is used to execute the `configure` script.
 This altered version should contain the directory which the Qt moc command line utility resides in.
 An example command, showing how to invoke the `configure` script, is shown below.
 It should be noted this command assumes that the directory which the Qt moc command line utility resides in, isn't already listed within the user's `PATH` environment variable.

 	> ./configure --with-boost=/home/foo/local/boost_1_74_0 PATH=/home/foo/Qt-5.15.1/bin:${PATH}

-Before this package is configured by the user, they must first ensure that the directory which contains the Qt package `bin` sub-directory, is present within their
-`PATH` environment variable.
-The reason for this, is because this package's `configure.ac` script makes use of the Autoconf macro `AX_HAVE_QT`.
-In turn, this macro will go looking for the `qmake` command line utility - which generally speaking, resides within the `bin` sub-directory.

 How to write a Makefile rule which is capable of building Qt moc files.